 The Student Health Clinic is located at SCC in the Jenkins Wellness Center, Building 7, Room 118.
 The walk-in clinic provides services to students currently enrolled at SCC and SFCC.
 Care is provided by advanced registered nurse practitioners (ARNPs) and certified medical assistants.
 The clinic is open Monday through Friday during the academic year.
 Mental Health services are also available at the clinic.

 Hours of operation are posted on the Student Health Clinic website.
-Students must present their ID card to utilize these resources.

 Student Accident and Sickness Insurance